pdgetrf/2004_summer_342_notes/jun_20.md

 Hello world

 ### Things I'm confused about
-How long do I pay for parking in summer?
+How long do I pay for parking in SUMMER?

 ### Code demo in lecture
 ```c++